hellotext/hellotext.js/docs/push.md

 # Set up Push notifications

+> **Using VTEX or Shopify?** Connecting either integration to Hellotext automatically sets up Push notifications for your store.
+You can skip the manual service-worker setup and initialization below (steps 1 and 2).

 Use this guide to add Subscribe and Unsubscribe actions to your website.
 You will publish a notification service worker, pass its URL when initializing Hellotext, and connect your own buttons to the Push methods.

 ## 1. Publish your service worker